 Northwest Assistance Ministries - Offers the low income, the working poor, and others with emergency assistance with food, natural gas, water bills, rent, and mortgage.
 They administer a number of emergency assistance programs across Harris County, and also process government benefits such as help for completing SSI disability applications.

 St. Pius Catholic Church - Provides free food every 3 months and financial assistance for bills once every 12 months when funds are available.
+Note that the free food Food Pantry and Financial Assistance for rent or utility bills is only for the Pasadena and South Houston Zip codes.
+Applicants need to live in zip coses of 77502, 77503, 77504, 77506, 77507, or 77587.
+The hours are also only Tuesdays and Thursdays from 10 AM to 12:30 PM.
 Pasadena Texas.
-(713) 473-9484 ext.
-316
+Call (713) 473-9484 ext.
+316.

 Harris County Area Agency on Aging is the local center of the nationwide network.
 Seniors can benefit from the programs offered.
 They include free meals, including home deliveries, Medicare benefits counseling from the State Health Information and Assistance Program, information and referrals, and other support.
 The disabled in the Houston area may also benefit from some programs, regardless of their age.
 The address is 8000 N Stadium Dr, Houston, Texas 77054.
 Call (832) 393-4301, or more on Texas Agency on Aging.

 Low income housing and apartments are available for those Harris County families that are struggling to pay their rent.
 Some of the units specialize in meeting certain needs.
 For example, housing may be offered for senior citizens or women with children.
 Many agencies offer affordable apartments and homes to Houston low income families and they may distribute rental vouchers as well.
 Read Houston low income housing.